 Number of syllabes per word

-Black Speech words invented by Tolkien were tipically short.
+Black Speech words invented by Tolkien were typically short.
 And what about neo-orcish?

 As you can see from tables above difference in sound's distribution between dialects is small enough to consider it as statistical error.
-However in syllabic structure deviation is little more sufficient.
+However in voicing of stops and fricatives and in syllabic structure deviation is more sufficient.
 But groups of dialects (Tolkien vs LOS and Horngoth vs. Svartiska and MERP) differ mostly in average number of syllabes per one word.
+In Svartiska and MERP unvoiced consonants prevail (~60/40), in LOS and Horngoth they are around 50%, while in genuine Tolkien's phrases and names there are more voiced consonants (~60/40).

 Black Speech is considered as synthetic and agglutinative language with suffixal derivation which means that words are grammatically modified (inflected) by adding numerous suffixes.
 But Classical Black Speech has lack of grammatical categories (no gender, few cases etc.), at least in Tolkien examples, and very short words (one or two syllabes); sole word stem could mean noun, present tense verb or adjective, which brings some analyticness similar to English.
 Pure agglutinative languages have a lot of grammar categories and distinct morphemes for each of them.
 But modern Black Speech dialects have lack of grammar forms (even having added some to Tolkien's inheritance) with some morphemes having dual meaning, and some meaning several categories at once, which brings a bit of fusional model of inflection in addition to analytic feel.
 Svartiska has rich set of cases for nouns and pronouns but lacks category of person for verbs.
 Shadowlandian has no cases but case postpositions (similar to English prepositions “of”, “by”).
 Horngoth has perfect verb times in addition to indefinite.
 Horngoth's vowel reduction in forming verbs from nouns indicates more fusional properties.
 All modern dialects have tendency to make new words by joining two existing (i.e. names for animals) and also to spell some phrases as one word, that signifies polysynthetic derivation.
 But after all in my opinion Black Speech is still agglutinative language, with strong analytic properties however.